 The essential supplies named in Section 233 of the Insolvency Act, 1986, are gas, electricity, water, and communications services.
 But because we have entered a new age of communications since 1986, the original legislation does not reflect today’s advanced digital and telecoms systems so heavily relied upon by business.

 Additionally, the current legislation incorporates only the ‘original’ utility or communications suppliers, rather than addressing the fact that companies now sell on these types of service.

-In some cases corporate tenants pay their landlords directly for gas and electricity - if a landlord chooses to withdraw the supply, there is clearly little hope of the business continuing to trade.
+In some cases corporate tenants pay their landlords directly for gas and electricity - if a landlord chooses to withdraw the supply due to rent arrears, there is clearly little hope of the business continuing to trade.

 Accounting and management software is also integral to business operations, and the inability to access or update vital information compromises the company’s chances of survival.
 It offers them little alternative but to pay large sums simply to carry on trading.

 Those firms that do not immediately cut vital supplies often decide to place an insolvent company on a higher tariff, which can make an already dire financial position seem untenable.
 It can, in fact, be the tipping point that forces the company to close down.

 Other suppliers demand a ‘ransom payment’ before they will continue their contractual arrangements, and whether the supply is communication or utility-based, this can have a devastatingly negative effect on the level of returns for creditors.

 The money spent on appeasing these providers is lost to the creditors, and can make the difference between unsecured creditors receiving a reasonable dividend, or nothing at all.

 It is not only the utility services that are affected.
 Vital access to accounting and other management software, as well as services that support a company’s website, are all vital to business survival and may be withdrawn at a moment’s notice under the legislation as it currently stands.